mxzyy/timeCapsuleVault_eth/README.md

-# Sample Hardhat Project
+# Time Capsule Vault Project

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+It lock ETH in the Contract with the duration, after the duration end, ETH will be send back to you.
+(Useless honestly)

 Try running some of the following tasks: